 The down-powered, de-engined Sentra is noticeably slower than the previous generation Sentra (which ran 0-60 in the nines) and the CVT automatic transmission makes it feel (and sound) slower than it actually is.

 Even though Nissan has done an admirable job in terms of rendering the bigger (longer, more wheelbase, etc.) 2016 Sentra lighter at the curb than the smaller, previous-generation Sentra, it still weighs a pretty startling (for a compact) 2,822 lbs.

 One 200 pound driver (me) and the car is over 3,000 lbs.
 With two additional occupants, the Sentra’s curb weight will be in the neighborhood of 3,300 pounds.

 This is not far from the curb weight of my vintage ’70s muscle car – which compensates for its curb weight with a huge (7.4 liter) V8 under the hood.

 It’s asking a lot of a 1.8 liter, 130 hp engine to get 3,000-plus pounds moving – particularly when you want to move quickly.

-Easing around, flat roads, stop-and-go, the Sentra keeps pace as well as other cars in this class.
-But there is very little in reserve and this becomes painfully clear when you mash the accelerator in the hopes of acceleration.
-Very little is forthcoming.
-You can literally hold it to the floor for 30 seconds straight and not quite broach the highest legally allowable highway speeds in the U.S.
+But there is next-to-nothing in reserve for passing or quick starts.
+From a dead stop, you can hold the accelerator pedal to the floor for 30 seconds straight and not quite broach the highest legally allowable highway speeds in the U.S.

-The sense of powerlessness is magnified by the CVT, which spins the poor little 1.8 to its 6,000 RPM redline and holds it there as long as you hold the pedal to the metal.
+The feeling of powerlessness is magnified by the wailing and gnashing of the CVT, which spins the poor little 1.8 to its 6,000 RPM redline and holds it there as long as you hold the pedal to the metal.